Harold von Braunhut: Career

-Braunhut also raced motorcycles under the name "The Green Hornet" and managed a showman (Henry Lamore or Henri LaMothe) whose act consisted of diving 40 ft into a children's wading pool filled with only 1 ft of water, and the mentalist The Amazing Dunninger.
-Braunhut also set up a wildlife conservation area in Maryland.
+Braunhut began his career as a talent manager for novelty acts.
+He managed a showman (Henry Lamore or Henri LaMothe) whose act consisted of diving 40 ft into a children's wading pool filled with only 1 ft of water, and the mentalist The Amazing Dunninger.
+Braunhut also raced motorcycles and cars under the name "The Green Hornet", and was for a time a television producer.